 Not Enough Fat or Sugar in the Recipe

 Peanut butter cookies rely on fat (typically in the form of butter or peanut butter) and sugar to achieve a soft, chewy texture.
 If you don’t have enough of these ingredients, your cookies can turn out dry and hard.
 Fat helps to create a tender, moist texture, while sugar adds sweetness and contributes to the overall texture by helping the cookies spread as they bake.
+Learn how these components affect texture in Why aren’t my peanut butter cookies chewy?.

 “Don’t skimp on the fat and sugar – they’re essential for the perfect cookie!”